Chart Color Schemes

 Hawker's median age exceeds the national pattern

-Hawker has a median age of 42, which is considerably higher than the Australian Capital Territory figure of 35.
-It is also significantly higher than Australia's median age of 38 years.
-Compared to the Australian Capital Territory average, Hawker has an over-representation of the 75-84 age cohort (9.1% locally), while the 25-34 year-olds are under-represented (12.4%).
-Between 2021 and now, the 15 to 24 age group has grown from 12.4% to 14.2% of Hawker's population.
-Conversely, the 65 to 74 cohort has declined from 11.2% to 9.2%.
-Demographic modeling suggests that Hawker's age profile will evolve significantly by 2041.
-The 85+ age cohort is projected to expand notably, increasing by 23 people (28%) to reach a total of 109.
-Notably, the combined 65+ age groups are expected to account for 82% of Hawker's total population growth by 2041, reflecting the area's aging demographic profile.
-Meanwhile, both the 65-74 and 0-4 age cohorts are expected to experience population declines.
+Hawker has a median age of 42, which is considerably higher than the Australian Capital Territory figure of 35, and significantly higher than Australia's median age of 38 years.
+Compared to the Australian Capital Territory average, Hawker has an over-representation of the 75-84 cohort (9.1% locally) and an under-representation of the 25-34 year-olds (12.4%).
+Between 2021 and present, the 15-24 age group has grown from 12.4% to 14.2% of Hawker's population.
+Conversely, the 65-74 cohort has declined from 11.2% to 9.2%.
+Demographic modeling suggests that by 2041, Hawker's age profile will evolve significantly.
+The 85+ age cohort is projected to expand notably, increasing by 23 people (28%) from 85 to 109.
+Notably, the combined 65+ age groups are expected to account for 82% of total population growth, reflecting Hawker's aging demographic profile.
+Meanwhile, the 65-74 and 0-4 cohorts are expected to experience population declines.